 If you are an elementary teacher looking for teeth activities for kids to celebrate National Children’s Dental Health Month, then you found the right place!
+It’s one of our favorite February teaching topics!
 This post includes book and resource recommendations for elementary teachers who work with students in 1st, 2nd, 3rd, 4th and 5th grade.
-Learn more below!
+Learn more about these teeth activities for kids below!

 What is National Children’s Dental Health Month?